Australian Model Natalie Roser Rocks Matching Mustard Leggings & Crop Top In Snowy Photo Shoot

 She tagged her location in Tahoe City, California.
 Since it went live on her page, it’s earned her a ton of attention.

-In addition to 17,000 likes, the post has raked in over 200 comments.
+In addition to 17,000 likes, the post raked in over 200 comments.
 Some fans took to the post to let Roser know that she looks stunning while many others couldn’t help but comment on her taut tummy.
-A few more expressed their jealously over her getaway to Tahoe.
+A few more expressed their jealousy over her getaway to Tahoe.

-“Love this color on you!,” one fan gushed, adding a few red heart emoji.
+“Love this color on you!” one fan gushed, adding a few red heart emoji.

 “Beautiful as usual and what a gorgeous body,” one more Instagrammer added.

-Last week, The Inquisitr shared that the model sizzled in another vibrant outfit — that time one that was red in color.
-That time, Roser struck a pose in the middle of a beach with a big, blue body of water as her backdrop.
-She matched a bright red bra to a pair of matching leggings for a campaign with Guess.
-In the caption, she mentioned to fans that she was getting active.
+Last week, The Inquisitr shared that the model sizzled in another vibrant, red outfit.
+Roser struck a pose in the middle of a beach with a big, blue body of water as her backdrop.
+She matched a bright red bra to a pair of leggings for a campaign with Guess.
+In the caption, she mentioned that she was getting active.